compoundingeffects/bigpictureschool/business_studies.md

     All of these should tie back to making good food (value) in a way that keeps your restaurant open (sustainable), treats people right (ethical), and makes money (profitable).

-- **How Do These Components Interact?** Now let's put all these pieces together to see how they work in a business:
+- **How do these Components Interact?** Now let's put all these pieces together to see how they work in a business:
     - **Strategy**: Strategy is your overall plan for your restaurant.
 It decides things like what kind of food you'll serve and how you'll run your kitchen.
     - **Operations**: Operations makes sure you're consistently making good food and running your restaurant efficiently.
     - **Finance**: Finance ensures you have enough money to buy ingredients and pay staff, and that you're making enough profit to keep the restaurant open.